infinera/terraform-infinera-xr-modules/tasks/network_attribute_check/README.md

-# Network Attrbute Check Module
+# Task: Network Attrbute Check Module
-This module will check the intent device resources' attribute against the network device attributes
+This task will check the intent device resources' attribute against the network device attributes
 ## How to Run
-  1. Go to the **network_attrbute_check** directory or its clone directory
+  1. Go to the **network_attribute_check** directory or its clone directory
      1. Assumption: *terraform init* was executed before (only one time) to initialize the terraform setup.
   2. Specify the input variables by updating the *AAA.auto.tfvars* input file.
      1. The network intent
   3. Execute *terraform apply* to run using the input from *AAA.auto.tfvars* or *terraform -apply -var-file="AAA.tfvars"*.
-This will configure the constellation network with the specified asserted conditions

-*main.tf* in **network_attrbute_check** directory
+*main.tf* in **network_attribute_check** directory
 ```
 module  "get_and_filter_checked_resources"{
   source = "git::https://github.com/infinera/terraform-infinera-xr-modules.git//utils/get_and_filter_checked_resources"